Summer Guide

 Book Your Summer Getaway

 Our chalets are the perfect base for your Blue Mountain summer adventure.
 With private hot tubs, full kitchens, and access to the shared heated pool, you'll have everything you need for an unforgettable vacation.
+If being right on the water tops your list, take a look at our waterfront chalets near Georgian Bay — an ideal launchpad for beach days and paddling mornings.